Social Media Marketing Statistics That Tell You Where to Focus in 2026

 John Turner

-I’ve been working in digital marketing long enough to watch entire platforms rise, stall, and reinvent themselves.
-The data below highlights what’s growing, where attention is shifting, and which social networks still drive real business impact.
+I have been working in digital marketing long enough to watch entire platforms rise, stall, and reinvent themselves.
+The data below highlights what is growing, where attention is shifting, and which social networks still drive real business impact.

 Social media now reaches the majority of the world’s population, making it one of the largest marketing channels ever created.

 As of early 2026, over 5.72 billion people are online.
-That’s roughly 70% of the global population, which means your potential audience now includes more than two-thirds of people worldwide.
+That is roughly 70% of the global population.

 Social media usage continues to grow alongside internet access.
 There are 5.41 billion active social media identities globally, with nearly 180 million new users added in the past year alone.